 Have you been sitting in the baking sun this Summer?
 Are your kids begging you for a pool that you’ll probably never put in?
 Sure, you could go and buy a sprinkler or you could make it a fun project for you and the kids by turning a recycle pop bottle into one.

 I live in the country, and the idea came to me when I was relaxing on the back patio while the kids ran around.
 It was blistering hot outside and they were bored of the water guns.
 There was no way I was driving an hour to the nearest store to grab a sprinkler, so I searched online for some fun ideas.
 That’s where I found this.
-It’s quick, easy, costs next to nothing, and kept the kids cool for hours.
+It’s quick, easy, costs next to nothing (compared to buying a sprinkler for kids), and kept the kids cool for hours.

 What You Will Need To Make Your Pop Bottle Sprinkler